niallw/ENI/README.md

 2) Clone this repository.

-3) Using the `conda` terminal, nagivate to the top level of this repository wherever you saved it on your computer.
+3) Using the `conda` terminal, navigate to the top level of this repository wherever you saved it on your computer.

 4) Create and activate a virtual environment using the following commands:
 ```bash